Dante’s Inferno (XBOX 360) Review

 Brutalist Review Style (Version 2)

 If you’ve played God of War, you’ve played Dante’s Inferno.
-The combat controls are nearly identical (quick attacks, power attacks, magic, quick-time events, and dodging) and the details are eerily similar.
-Dante climbs walls like Kratos, and even slowly drains fountains for health in the same way that Kratos slowly opens treasure chest Dante even shares Kratos’ love of self-mutilation, stitching a cross to his bare chest before beginning his descent into the underworld.
+The combat is strikingly similar — quick attacks, power attacks, magic, dodging and quick-time events — and the comparisons don’t end there.
+Dante climbs walls like Kratos, slowly drains health fountains just like treasure chests, and even shares Kratos’ love of self-mutilation, stitching a cross into his chest before descending into Hell.

 Game-Reviews-Dantes-Inferno-Xbox-360-Review-5883160